Top-rated movers to make your Tempe to Santa Ana move easy

 - Santa Ana’s population is about 72% greater than Tempe.

-- Santa Ana's public transportation has a score of 7 out of 10 versus Tempe's higher score of 8.
+- Santa Ana’s public transportation score of 7 out of 10 is lower than Tempe’s score of 8.

 - Santa Ana is more walkable than Tempe with a score of 67 out of 100 vs Tempe’s 54 out of 100.

-- Santa Ana has a bike-friendliness score 62 out of 100, which means it isn't as accessible to and safe for cyclists as Tempe, which has a score of 75 out of 100.
+- Santa Ana has a bike-friendliness score of 62 out of 100, which means it isn’t as accessible or safe for cyclists as Tempe, which has a score of 75.

 - Santa Ana’s crime rate is higher than Tempe with a score of 54.17 compared to Tempe’s 42.36.
 This means that Santa Ana neighborhoods are safer than 54.17% of all U.S. neighborhoods, and Tempe neighborhoods are safer than 42.36%.